heaventree/McCloud-Backup/project_assessments/Remediation_Progress_20250416.md

 ## Next Steps

 1. Complete the documentation update to ensure all "Payymo" references are changed to "McCloud Backup"
-2. Implement the Token Refresh Mechanism to ensure OAuth integrations work properly
+2. ✓ Implement the Token Refresh Mechanism to ensure OAuth integrations work properly
-3. Enhance CSRF Protection to address security vulnerability
+3. ✓ Enhance CSRF Protection to address security vulnerability
-4. Add Logging Sanitization to protect sensitive data
+4. ✓ Add Logging Sanitization to protect sensitive data
-5. Add Retry Strategy to improve reliability of critical operations
+5. Implement Retry Strategy to improve reliability of critical operations
+6. Enhance error handling with consistent Error Boundaries and Graceful Degradation
+7. Apply comprehensive Zod Schema validation to all API endpoints